openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 We provide a CRD solution in this proposal.
 If you want to achieve `Resource Distribution` based on `Spec.Annotations`, I recommend you to use [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator).

-But, compared with [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator), the unique of our design are that:
+But, compared with [kubernetes-replicator](https://github.com/mittwald/kubernetes-replicator), the uniques of our design are that:
-1. Support pod label selector;
+1. Support workload label selector;
 2. Support automated replica cleanup.

 Sure, we also have some disadvantages compared with kubernetes-replicator: